Austin-Hypes/Info-Dump/README.md

 # Info-Dump
-Info-Dump is a very light weight compact info dump on your own device of course
+Info-Dump is a very light weight compact info dump Built In Visual Studio 2022 Crtl B to Build and Generate Executable feel free to git clone or let me know if their are any issues and feel free too update :)